• Skip to primary navigation

 Symbiosis Potting Soil – NEW!

-from coconut coir, perlite, azomite minerals, calphos, rock dust, kelp
+Symbiosis Potting Soil is a plant-based compost, made from coconut coir, perlite, azomite minerals, calphos, rock dust, kelp meal, oyster shell, dolomite lime, earthworm castings, mycorrhizae and Alaska humus.

 Fort Vee Potting Mix – NEW!